 Strong passwords and password management practices are important as a minimum baseline.
 Even the best password management practices can be broken by determined attackers.
 The cutting edge of security is seeking to solve the password problem through multifactor and biometric authentication.

 Wireless networks open many doors for small businesses, but easy access to systems can be a double-edged sword.
 Far too often, the unprotected wireless system of a small business is the door criminals seek.

 Following a few simple wireless security best practices is time well spent.
 Be sure to disable remote logins to wireless networks as they pose unnecessary security risks.

 Securing your digital assets is a necessary but not sufficient condition for keeping your business safe.
 You need to safeguard your physical assets as well.

 The threats from data breaches and other cybercrimes have created a new layer of security concern for the small business owner.
 It's critical that this new threat doesn't divert attention from old-fashioned physical security.

-Worldpay is a payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk. to learn how Worldpay can help your business reduce the risks of a data breach.
+Worldpay is a payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk.
+Connect with one of our payment security experts today to learn how Worldpay can help your business reduce the risks of a data breach.